-Because Proposed Rule 8.4(7) will drastically chill lawyers' freedom to express their viewpoints on political, social, religious, and cultural issues, and for the additional reasons given in this letter, it should be rejected.
-At a minimum, the Court should wait to see whether the
+Because Proposed Rule 8.4(7) will drastically chill Connecticut lawyers' freedom to express their viewpoints on political, social, religious, and cultural issues, and for the additional reasons given in this letter, it should be rejected.
+At a minimum, the Committee should wait to see whether the widespread prediction that ABA Model Rule 8.4(g) will operate as a speech code for attorneys is borne out, if and when it is adopted in several other states.
+There is no reason to subject Connecticut attorneys to the ill-conceived experiment that ABA Model Rule 8.4(g) represents.

-164 Id. (referring to ILCS S. Ct.
-Rules of Prof. Conduct Rule 8.4(j)).